Tymoshenko fights her conviction in Ukraine appeals court

 KIEV (Reuters) - Defence lawyers for Ukrainian ex-Prime Minister Yulia Tymoshenko urged an appeals court on Thursday to quash her conviction for abuse of office, but prosecutors insisted she had damaged the state by brokering a disadvantageous gas deal with Russia.

-During a day-long hearing, the opposition leader’s defence argued that negotiating the gas agreement with Russia in 2009 as prime minister constituted a political act which did not amount to criminal action by her.
+During a day-long hearing, the opposition leader’s defence argued that negotiating the gas agreement with Russia in 2009 as prime minister constituted a political act which did not represent criminal action by her.

 The prosecution said the evidence produced at her trial last year bore out the charge that she had inflicted huge damage on the state.